AreebaNadeem567/-Project-02-Password-Strength-Meter/README.md

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source and available for modification and distribution.